kevleyski/SDL/docs/README-migration.md

 * AUDIO_S8 => SDL_AUDIO_S8
 * AUDIO_U8 => SDL_AUDIO_U8

+The following symbols have been removed:
+* SDL_MIX_MAXVOLUME - mixer volume is now a float between 0.0 and 1.0

 ## SDL_cpuinfo.h

 The intrinsics headers (mmintrin.h, etc.) have been moved to `<SDL3/SDL_intrin.h>` and are no longer automatically included in SDL.h.